Join

-This series of podcasts will introduce classes to Kyla and Eden, school pupils who travel through time across various National Trust for Scotland places.
+This series of audio stories will introduce classes to Kyla and Eden, school pupils who travel through time across various National Trust for Scotland places.
 As they travel, Kyla and Eden try to thwart the evil Professor Curran and her sidekick Thrace who are trying to change Scotland’s history and landscape.
 With the help of the Supremely Upgraded Subspace Information Engine (otherwise known as SUSIE) – a time-travelling device the children have met in the theatre show – Kyla and Eden meet some famous, not-so-famous and downright infamous Scots from history as they try to stop the Professor.

 Episode 1: Kyla and Eden